Dasharo/docs/docs/variants/msi_z690/installation-manual.md

 Then instead of `./build/cbfstool build/coreboot.rom add ...` type
 `util/cbfstool/cbfstool /path/to/msi_ms7d25_v1.0.0.rom add ...`.

-Not you will need to resign the binary after adding the SMBIOS data.
+Note you will need to resign the binary after adding the SMBIOS data.
 Please check [Vboot documentation](../../common-coreboot-docs/vboot_signing.md) how to resign the data.
 Dasharo uses the default vboot keys, available in `coreboot/3rdparty/vboot/tests/devkeys`.
 It is user responsibility to generate